 Foskor Phalaborwa predominantly focuses on the extraction of phosphate rock which produces sulphuric acid and phosphoric acid.
 The mine has been in operation for 61 years.

 The 5DT simulators were introduced as a strategic approach to enhance operator performances.
-With the new simulators, essential equipment could keep on running, which resulted in a major reduction on machine wear and tear, and a 40% increase in production.
+With the new simulators, essential equipment could keep on running, which resulted in a major reduction of machine wear and tear, and a 40% increase in production.

 Foskor Phalaborwa also focused on their local community to establish a new learner pipeline.
-Now, to cut down training time, operators are trained in advance so that new and experienced operators can start immediately as soon as there are vacancies.
+Now, to cut down on training time, operators are trained in advance so that new and experienced operators can start immediately as soon as there are vacancies.
 This community initiative promotes job creation and adds a portable skill to all its applicants.